tirejs/tire/docs/tire.md

 That said, all features can probably be rewritten/extended to add support for old browsers.
 In that case, you have to create a fork of Tire and fix it yourself.

-Tire don't support animation in the core but we have a side project that brings basic animation support to Tire called [Tire animation](http://github.com/frozzare/tire-animation).

 ## Why did we create Tire?

 To offer a more lightweight alternative to libraries such as jQuery, Prototype and Zepto.
 Sometimes you just need the most basic features and that's where Tire comes into the picture.